Iglu-OU/pilot-bootstrap/README.md

 # pilot-bootstrap
 Pilot is modern HTML and CSS framework for prototyping responsive, mobile first projects on the web

-## Sizes
+## Base
 * For consistency we are using 8pt grid system
-* Root font size is browser default of 16px
+* Root font size is browser default of 16px (you can scale the site by modifying root font size)
 * Base font size is 1x (16px) based on root size and it's line height is 1.5x (24px) based on base font size
 * Base SVG width and height must equal to base font line height (24px)

 ## Adding/Creating new icons (SVG)
 1) Text and stroke elements must be outlined
 2) Use rect over line element
 3) Keep icons consistent
 4) Artboard (viewbox) must be 24x24px.
 5) Clean up generated SVG code (remove unneeded styles, classes, id's etc.). [svgo](https://www.npmjs.com/package/svgo)
 6) Add prefixed classes for CSS.
 7) Sprite SVG's with unique ID's